All articles

 To create a source article, create a new article and add your content.
 Next, check the Topic checkbox:

-Screenshot of KnowledgeOwl with arrow pointing to the
+Screenshot of KnowledgeOwl with arrow pointing to the "Topic - Embed this content within other articles" checkbox.

 Create a new article and click Insert Topic Article in the WYSIWYG editor:

-Screenshot of KnowledgeOwl interface, showing the
+Screenshot of KnowledgeOwl interface, showing the "Insert Topic Article" button

 In the pop-up window, search for the source article and select it.
 Then click Insert Topic Article to insert the reference code: